papaproger/animatedclock/README.md

 Unobtrusively designed and bestowed with a great mechanism for customizable animation at the same time, this smart widget can be swiftly integrated into your website html code.
 What you need is just [a pinch of tags][html], [a chunk of styles][css] and [a chop of functions][js] from above.

-['CUSTOM STYLES'][css] section is supposed to inspire you to try different colors and some extra styles to personalize your widget appearance.
+[Custom Styles][css] section is supposed to inspire you to try different colors and some extra styles to personalize your widget appearance.

-['CUSTOM PARAMS'][js] section, on the other hand, allows you to create your own sequence of transitions including **any number of transition units** like it is [shown][deployment] down below:
+[Custom Params][js] section, on the other hand, allows you to create your own sequence of transitions including **any number of transition units** as it is [shown][deployment] down below:

 ```javascript
 let animatedClock = {